ChemBioScripting/TeXmaker/README.md

 The Qt toolkit (**version >= 5.7**) is required to compile this version (**5.0.3**) of TeXmaker, together with other packages.

-On  [Fedora Linux](https://getfedora.org/) distribution, for example, you will need of these packages, as described in the following videotutorial uploaded on [ChemBioScripting | YITA YouTube channel](https://www.youtube.com/channel/UCezPdWWrwIexD96fYNgO4pA):
+On  [Fedora Linux](https://getfedora.org/) distribution, for example, you will need to install the following packages, as described in the [videotutorial](https://youtu.be/955l78bDlFA) uploaded on [ChemBioScripting | YITA YouTube channel](https://www.youtube.com/channel/UCezPdWWrwIexD96fYNgO4pA):

 * `gcc`
 * `gcc-c++`